SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 I first met him at the orientation meeting.
 He is an outgoing person with round face, big nose and black hair.
 In the class election meeting, he was the only person who volunteered to be the monitor.
 You know, being a monitor isn't a good job for most students since it means more responsibility and no pay.

 He does many things for the surrounding students.
 Firstly he usually communicates with the school councellor and delivers the notifications and messages to classmates.
 He also helps those who have difficulty in studies.
 Especially when the final exam is coming, he helps them to summarise the basic knowledge and tell them many useful problem-solving techniques.
 Plus, when some students get ill, he sent them to the school hospital.
 What's more, he sometimes organize activities to solidify the class cohesion.
-Last year, he luanched and organized a home part in which we had a good time and got to know each other much better.
+Last year, he luanched and organized a home party in which we had a good time and got to know each other much better.

-As for myself, sometimes when I'm stuck with a difficult math problem.
+As for myself, sometimes when I'm stuck with some difficult math problems.
 I'll resort to him.
-And he always halts his own matters and helps me to solve the problem first.
+And he always halts his own matters and helps me to solve the problems first.
 Therefore I really appreciate his kindness and assistance.

 ### 4. Describe a person you have met who you want to work/study with

 I'm going to talk about a college friend of mine, Jack.
 He's a great independent learner who I love studying with.

 I remember the first time I studied with him, we prepared a presentation together.
 That was my freshman year of college.
-I was taking a course in history.
+I was taking an optional course in history.
 During one class, the teacher asked us to have a discussion on history and culture.
 He divided the class into groups, and asked each group to make a presentation one week later.

 At that time, we had just entered college and didn't know each other, so when we were assigned to a group, we were shy and didn't know how to start the group project.
 That is, until one of the boys, Jack, volunteered to be the group leader.
 He led us each to discuss our understanding of the topic.
 It was like a big brainstorming session.
 We began forming plans and ideas piece by piece.
 He even provided specific sources for research.
 Around the deadline, he also organized a number of mock presentations.